yusufnasserdev/yusufnasserdev/README.md

 ## Hi there 👋, I'm Yusuf Nasser

 <div align="center">
 I'm a software engineer with over 5 years of experience in the industry.
-I specialize in Android development, but I am also proficient in a number of other programming languages, including Java, Kotlin, C++, and Python.
-I have a strong foundation in computer science and a passion for problem solving.
-I am also a team player and am always willing to help others.
+I specialize in Android development, but I am also proficient in other programming languages, including Java, Kotlin, C++, and Python for Machine Learning tasks.
+I have a strong foundation in cs and a passion for problem solving.
+I am a team player and am always willing to help others.
 </div>

 ## About Me